OTAs

 vrbo fees

-Remember that owners can use Vrbo to rent out their entire vacation home, apartment, or condo.
+Owners can use Vrbo to rent out their entire vacation home, apartment, or condo.
 So if you’re only looking to rent out a separate room in your home, the Vrbo platform isn’t the place for you.
 However, you can try starting a business on Airbnb instead.

 How Much Does Vrbo Charge?